relaxdiego/relaxdiego.github.com/_posts/2017-11-27-visualizing-brooks-law.md

 <br>-- [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks),
 [The Mythical Man-Month](https://read.amazon.com/kp/embed?asin=B00B8USS14&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_yJ-gAb29R21FJ)

-If you're like me, you'll find it hard to understand and, therefore, manage the effects of Brooks' Law unless there's a model that visualizes it for you.
-In this blog post, I attempt to provide such a visual model.
+I hear this truism regularly and I can also feel its effects whenever new members join a team I'm in but I've never really given it much thought until now.
+In this blog post, I'll attempt to dissect and visualize Brooks' Law to find out what is it exactly about adding new team members that negatively affects short-term team progress.

-## The Components of Work
+## The Components of Team Progress

 We can compute the relative progress of a team as follows:

 > Percent Work Complete = (Completed Work) / (Total Work)

-That's easy enough to grasp but there are a few things to consider to obtain the dividend and divisor so let's break this equation down in the next couple of sections.
+That's easy enough to grasp but there are a few things to consider when obtaining the dividend and divisor so let's break this equation down.

 ## Completed Work